 Is functional diversity related to variability in seasonal water availability in the riparian zone?

 Functional dispersion was positively associated with variability in seasonal flow patterns throughout the hydrological record.
 FDis was increased when seasonal patterns of minimum (M_MinM, Fig. 2a, adjusted p = 0.0278, R2 = 0.540), maximum (M_MaxM, Fig. 2b, adjusted p = 0.0325, R2 = 0.328) and average (M_MDFM, Fig. 2c, adjusted p = 0.0325, R2 = 0.347) flows became less uniform (smaller values of M) between years.
-In other words, at high FDis, the season with which these flows were associated with was not consistent through the record.
+In other words, at high FDis the season with which these flows were associated with was not consistent through the record.
 FDis was not significantly explained by inter-seasonal uniformity of minimum (Fig. 2d, C_MinM, adjusted p = 0.1021, R2 = 0.166) or average (Fig. 2e, C_MDFM, adjusted p = 0.0861, R2 = 0.186) flows, although visual inspection of the scatterplots for these relationships indicates two sites at the lower bound of the x axis (i.e. strongly seasonal patterns of flow), with substantially lower FDis than predicted by the regression model.
 If we consider these trends, we can infer that functional dispersion was increased when discharge patterns differed strongly between seasons, but the season with which those patterns were associated was not consistent between years

 Figure 2.
 Relationships between FDis and hydrological metrics describing a) contingency of monthly minimum daily flow (M_MinM), b) contingency of monthly maximum daily flow (M_MaxM), c) contingency of monthly mean daily flow (M_MDFM), d) constancy of monthly minimum daily flow (C_MinM), e) constancy of monthly mean daily flow (C_MDFM).
 Fitted lines depict ordinary least squares regression models. a. is a quadratic fit, b. – e. are linear fits.
 Shaded areas depict the smoothed 95% confidence interval around the regression model. a. – c. depict significant relationships, d. and e. depict non-significant relationships (note the strong influence over the regression fit of the two points at the lower bound of FDis).